bellingcat/auto-archiver/docs/source/how_to/authentication_how_to.md

 - The token generation script is only triggered when needed by yt-dlp, so it should have no effect unless YouTube requests a POT.
 - If you're running the Auto Archiver in Docker, this is set up automatically.
 - If you're running locally, you'll need to run the setup script manually or enable the feature in your config.
+- You can set up both the server and the script, and the plugin will fallback on each other if needed.
+This is recommended for robustness!

 Configurations:
 - **default**: In Docker this downloads, transpiles and creates a token generation script.
 Locally it does nothing.
 If you are running the bgutil-ytdlp-pot-provider server via Docker you can choose this.